 Channel Master TV splitters are designed to equally divide the signals on the input port of the splitter to each of the output ports of the splitter.
 Graphically, it looks like Figure 1--100% of the signal level is put into the input port, and 50% of the signal comes out of each output port.
 This is typically measured in dB.
 A splitter will have approximately 3.5 dB of loss on each port.

 TV signal splitters with more than two output ports are normally made up of multiple two-way splitters.
-For instance, a three-way splitter will have an additional two-way splitter on one of the output ports of the first splitter, and it will look like Figure 2.
-In this case, 100% of the power is split in two, providing 50% of the power to each output port.
+For instance, a three-way splitter will have an additional two-way splitter on one of the output ports of the first splitter, and it will look like Figure 2--100% of the power is split in two, providing 50% of the power to each output port.
 The second splitter then divides it again so that now 25% of the power is on the two ports from the second splitter.
 In terms of dB loss, the second splitter adds another 3.5 dB of signal loss, so the two ports off the second splitter will have 7 dB of loss, while the port off the original splitter will still have 3.5 dB of loss.

 A four-way splitter will be made up of three combined two-way splitters, as shown in Figure 3--25% of the input signals are on each of the four output ports.
 In terms of dB loss, there will be approximately 7 dB of signal loss on each output port.

 An eight-way splitter will be made up of seven combined two-way splitters, as shown in Figure 4--12.5% of the input signals are on each of the four output ports.
 In terms of dB loss, there will be approximately 10.5 dB of signal loss on each output port.